carlesfernandez/yocto-geniux/README.md

 ./geniux-builder.sh [version] [manifest] [machine] (--image-only / -i)

 Options:
- version   Geniux version: rocko, sumo, thud, warrior, zeus,
+ version   Geniux version: rocko, sumo, thud, warrior, zeus, dunfell,
-           dunfell, gatesgarth, hardknott, honister.
+           gatesgarth, hardknott, honister, kirkstone.
 Default: dunfell
            Check available branches at https://github.com/carlesfernandez/meta-gnss-sdr manifest  Geniux version manifest: 21.02, 21.08, 22.02, latest.
 Default: latest Dated manifests available at https://github.com/carlesfernandez/oe-gnss-sdr-manifest/tags machine   Specify your (list of) MACHINE here.
 By default, zedboard-zynq7 and raspberrypi3 are built.
-           If more than one, surround it with quotes, e.g.: "raspberrypi4-64 intel-corei7-64"
+           If more than one, surround them with quotes, e.g.: "raspberrypi4-64 intel-corei7-64"

- --image-only / -i  (optional) Build the Docker the image but do not execute the container.
+ --image-only / -i  (optional) Build the Docker image but do not execute the container.

 Environment variables that affect behavior:
  GENIUX_MIRROR_PATH          Base path to local mirror.
 Only used if set.